 It had taken forty-six years to build the temple, so to most Jews, and especially to the ones who controlled Jerusalem's temple, Jesus' Words, that He would “raise it up in three days,” would sound blasphemous.

 Verses 22: "When therefore he was raised from the dead, his disciples remembered that he had said this, and they believed the Scripture and the word that Jesus had spoken."

-A prophetic word is often understood only in retrospect.
+A prophetic word is often recognized only in retrospect.
 The disciples of Jesus would better understand His Words after His death, (with the resurrection of His body occurring on the third day).
-This prophecy/prediction became the strongest proof for His claims to be God.
+This prophecy/prediction became the most significant proof of His claims to be God.

 Jesus Knows What Is in Man :